Cybourgeoisie/dcr-stake-prices/README.md

 # Decred Staking Price Association

-This Python tool accepts the .csv created by the most recent Decred wallet to calculate all profits from staking, and creates a copy of the .csv with the prices on the day that the tickets were staked, including the profit generated.
+This Python tool accepts the .csv created by the Decredition wallet to calculate all profits from staking, and creates a copy of the .csv with the prices on the day that the tickets were staked, including the profit generated.

 ## Usage

 ```
-python dcrTaxes.py [path_to_original_filename.csv] [path_to_new_filename.csv]
+python dcr-stake-prices.py [path_to_original_filename.csv] [path_to_new_filename.csv]
 ```